Dry ice will sublimate into Carbon Dioxide (CO2) gas and needs to be stored and transported correctly.

 Delivery

-For small orders between 10kg and 100kg, we can deliver in Foam Eskies.
+Dry Ice orders between 10kg and 100kg, are typically delivered in Polystyrene Eskies.

-Dry ice orders over 100kg can be delivered in one of our Low Loss Containers which are available for hire.
-Our specially insulated Low Loss Dry Ice Containers will keep your dry ice in its optimum condition and reduce sublimation which means your dry ice will last longer during transportation and storage.
+Bulk orders over 100kg are delivered in our Low Loss Containers which are available for hire.
+Our specially insulated Low Loss, Dry Ice Containers ensure the dry ice is kept in its optimum condition and reduce sublimation during transportation and storage.

 We will collect the empty container when you are ready.